 Dash Buttons: With Amazon Dash buttons, you can create a button for any household product that you can order from Amazon.
 As the buttons can be placed anywhere, you could, in theory, use one in your laundry room to reorder Tide Pods whenever you run low.
-A number of companies are interested in developing smart buttons similar to these.
+Several companies are interested in developing smart buttons similar to these.

 With a Smart Home, even the simplest of requirements can be improved.
 Your bathroom will become more than a room you have to use with smart-bathroom technology.

 Smart Toilets: Touch-free flushing, an automatic bowl cleaner, and an odorizer are some of the basic features of smart toilets.
-There are some more extravagant features as well, such as a built-in bidet and heated seats.
+There are some more extravagant features, such as a built-in bidet and heated seats.

 Enhanced Vanities: Imagine yourself watching television while brushing your teeth and watching TV in the mirror.
 Enhanced vanities can help you achieve this.
 Even fogless surfaces can be achieved with smart mirrors, as well as touch-activated lighting.
 Improving vanities encompasses more than mirrors, however.
-If you want to enjoy a spa experience every single day, a towel-warming drawer is an excellent investment.
+A towel-warming drawer is an excellent investment if you want to enjoy a spa experience every day.

 Smart Showers: Smart showers come with a variety of features.
 Some of them even come equipped with an integrated TV.
-From the comfort of your bed, they can be turned on, and they save your ideal shower settings.
+They can be turned on from the comfort of your bed, and they save your ideal shower settings.

-Privacy Windows: Installing smart privacy windows is easy, or you can use films to cover your windows.
-Remote control or your smart device can change the windows from being translucent to opaque.
-Many privacy windows also block harmful UV rays and work as insulators to keep the room at a comfortable temperature.
+Privacy Windows: Installing smart privacy windows is easy, or you can use film to cover your windows.
+Remote control or your smart device can change the windows from translucent to opaque.
+Many privacy windows also block harmful UV rays and work as insulators to keep the room comfortable.

-Having a newborn is one of the most rewarding and stressful experiences in life.
-Thanks to Smart-Nurseries, babies are safer than ever, and parents can relax just a little.
+Having a newborn is one of life’s most rewarding and stressful experiences.
+Smart-Nurseries make babies safer than ever, and parents can relax just a little.

 Smart Rocking: There are a variety of smart bassinets on the market that have different features.
 You can control the speed of all of them from your smart device at a minimum.
 Many of these devices can also emit white noise to soothe your infant and/or have built-in swaddling to mimic the womb.

 Smart Health Monitors: Monitors are available for infants that monitor their breathing, heartbeat, movement, and sometimes even their temperature.
 Wearables and smart crib pads and blankets are just two examples.
-Monitors not only prevent SIDS but also keep track of diaper changes, sleep habits, and more, sending the data on your smart device.
+Monitors prevent SIDS and keep track of diaper changes, sleep habits, and more, sending the data to your smart device.

 Smart Mobiles: Mobile phones can sense what stage your baby is in and respond to it by playing soothing sounds, movements, and lights.
 Numerous sleep aids use light, sound, and color to help your child fall asleep.

-Sensors: Many parents use sensors to keep an eye on their children’s nursery or bedroom.
+Sensors: Many parents use sensors to monitor their children’s nursery or bedroom.
 Your smart device receives alerts when the sensors are triggered.
-It is possible to place them not only at external entry points but also internally, so that you are alerted when someone enters or even moves around the room.
+It is possible to place them not only at external entry points but also internally so that you are alerted when someone enters or even moves around the room.
 Another smart choice is to use climate sensors to ensure that the nursery is always your baby’s right temperature.

 Smart Pet Care

 With smart pet tech, taking care of your pets is easier than ever.
 The best thing about these gadgets is that they make life easier for you and your pets.
-Leave them home alone during the day and feel less guilty, and enjoy your time with them even more.
+Leave them home alone during the day, feel less guilty, and enjoy your time with them even more.

 Video Monitoring: When you’re not at home, check on your pets with video monitors.
 Specialized pet monitors do more than just let you watch your pets.
-Most allow you to listen and see your pet, and some are even equipped to dispense treats.
+Most allow you to listen and see your pet; some are even equipped to dispense treats.

 Smart Mats: Many pet owners do not want their pets to mess up their nice furniture.
 Your pets receive harmless warnings that they shouldn’t step on furniture or enter off-limits rooms with smart mats.
 New pets can benefit significantly from these, or older stubborn ones can be retrained with them.

-Smart Feeders: Smart feeders automatically dispense food, and water, for your pets.
-Using an app on your phone, you can schedule feedings and control portion size for your fur babies.
+Smart Feeders: Smart feeders automatically dispense food and water for your pets.
+Using an app on your phone, you can schedule feedings and control portion sizes for your fur babies.